ClickHouse/ClickHouse/docs/en/operations/settings/settings-formats.md

 ```
 ### input_format_csv_ignore_extra_columns {#input_format_csv_ignore_extra_columns}

-Ignore extra columns in CSV input (if your file has more columns than expected).
+Ignore extra columns in CSV input (if file has more columns than expected).

 Disabled by default.